ngmq/Notes/MachineLearningPapers/Saliency Detection with Recurrent Fully Convolutional Networks.md

 Loss = -( sum_all_over_pixels_in_all_over_images 1(Ci,j = fg)log(p(li,j=fg)) + 1(Ci,j = bg)log(p(li,j=bg)) ).

-It should be maximize, not minimize.
-Plus, why isn't the loss function binary entropy?

 Two main drawbacks of this FCN without any recurrent:

 - no priors